brybarrett/Harry-Yates/README.md

 British Web Developer focused on TypeScript, React, and Three.js.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is 7°C, right now scattered clouds meander across the sky, each seemingly avoiding one another in an exercise of awkward social distancing.
+Based in Stockholm, where the temperature is 7°C, right now a thick fog is blanketing the area, shrouding everything!
 <!-- WEATHER_END -->

 <p align="left">